Tuesday, October 14, 2025

 Most importantly, these abilities give a lot of JP, which will let Ramza quickly level up his other jobs.
 Unfortunately, they also give EXP (10% of a level per use) which isn't a good thing in this game.
 Leveling up makes your characters stronger, yeah, but random monster enemies level up with you and tend to gain power much quicker than humans do.
 So it's very easy to ruin your game file if you overlevel Ramza.
 At least the main story fights will be easier with higher levels, but sometimes the level-scaled monsters creep into those too.

-Ramza's adoptive father dies early in the game, and it's clear that he expects his sons to stay on the good side of history.
+Ramza's adoptive father dies early in the game, and it's clear that he expects his sons to continue following his credo.

 Ramza's father notes that Delita is a really good friend to Ramza, even if other members of the "noble class" look down on Delita due to his lowborn heritage.